 WCS continues to lead the way in conservation of these spectacular large mammals in many countries across the region.

-WCS now partners with 65 communities in Pakistan to protect markhor, reaching over 400,000 villagers, and trains and deploys over 100 community rangers to monitor and protect markhor.
+- WCS has partnered with 65 communities in Pakistan to protect markhor, reaching over 400,000 villagers, and trained and deployed over 100 community rangers to monitor and protect markhor.
 Our conservation governance work with communities and government agencies has resulted in a stunning reversal in the decline of markhor.

-WCS field staff in both Pakistan and Afghanistan have discovered previously unknown populations of urial and are working to monitor and ensure their protection.
-In Iran, WCS is helping the Iranian Department of the Environment develop strategies to monitor and protect urial, which is also the main prey for the last remaining Asiatic cheetahs.
+- WCS field staff in Afghanistan have discovered previously unknown populations of urial and are working to monitor and ensure their protection.
+In Tajikistan, WCS is helping non-governmental stakeholders to protect and increase the size of the largest remaining population of urial in the country.

 WCS community conservation work in Gilgit-Baltistan, Pakistan has seen the previously rapidly declining markhor population increase by 70% in a little more than a decade.
 This helped lead to the markhor’s down-listing by IUCN in 2014 from Endangered all the way to Near Threatened.